rooklift/disorderBook/README.md

 ## WebSockets

 Thanks to the [SimpleWebSocketServer](https://github.com/dpallot/simple-websocket-server) library, we now have WebSockets.
-They are disabled by default; enable with the `--websockets` command line option.
+They cause a bit of a performance hit and are disabled by default; enable with the `--websockets` command line option.

 ## Features